 - Opportunities to shine in front of their peers

-- Information and circumstances that lead to starting up, running and distributing the profits of a co-op business
+- Information and circumstances that lead to starting up, running and distributing the profits of a co-operative business

 Each program is staffed by a fully trained group of adults.
-Our staff teams are made up of qualified employees of co-operatives, credit unions, other youth and agricultural organizations as well as program alumni.
-In addition to their own qualifications and skills, all staff must complete a screening process including a criminal records check, attain First Aid and CPR certification, and complete a minimum 48 hour on-site staff training before they are approved to staff at the program.
+Our staff are passionate volunteers made up of qualified employees of co-operatives, credit unions, other youth and agricultural organizations as well as program alumni.
+In addition to their own qualifications and skills, all volunteer staff must complete a screening process including a criminal record check, attain First Aid and CPR certification, and complete a minimum 48 hour on-site staff training before they are approved to staff at the program.